microsoft/industry/healthcare/solutions/clinicalAnalytics/readme.md

 ![Healthcare - Clinical Analytics](./images/azure-synapse-link-dataverse.png)

 Azure Data Lake Storage Gen2 is required for setting up Synapse Link for Dataverse.
-You can consider deploying Enterprise Scala Analytics (ESA) for a consisten set up of you analytics environment.
+You can consider deploying Enterprise Scala Analytics (ESA) for a consistent set up of you analytics environment.
 ESA includes Azure Data Lake Storage Gen2.

 Consider in-place updates vs. append-only writes.
 For the Dataverse tables you are writing to the Data Lake consider if you should use in-place or append mode.
 In-place will update or upsert (update or insert) from source tables where createdOn is available.
 Append only mode will append source tables in Dataverse to the corresponding file partition in the Data Lake.